Symmetric $C_Z$ gate for ultracold neutral atoms based on counterdiabatic driving at Rydberg excitation: Counterdiabatic driving and Rydberg blockade

 We used the following identical profiles of each laser pulse in the adiabatic sequence

 \be \ee

-with $t_0$ the center of the pulse, and the offset $a$ set to give zero amplitude at the start and stop points.
-The pulses are centered at $t_0=\pm T/2$ and have $w=T/4$.
-The counterdiabatic driving term was calculated using Eq.~(\ref{eq10}) and Eq.~(\ref{eq15}).
-The time dependences of the Rabi frequency $\Omega_0\left(t\right)$ and counterdiabatic drive $\Omega_{CD}\left(t\right)$ are shown in Fig.~\ref{fig2}(a).
-The time dependence of the detuning $\delta\left(t\right)$ is shown in Fig.~\ref{fig2}(b).
+with $t_0$ the center of the pulse.
+The counterdiabatic driving term was calculated using Eq.~(\ref{eq4}) and Eq.~(\ref{eq6}).
+The time dependences of the Rabi frequency $\Omega_0\left(t\right)$ and counterdiabatic drive $\Omega_{CD}\left(t\right)$ are shown in Fig.~\ref{CounterdiabaticPassage}(a).
+The time dependence of the detuning $\delta\left(t\right)$ is shown in Fig.~\ref{CounterdiabaticPassage}(b).

-The caclulated time dependences of the populations $P_{10}$ and $P_{11}$ of the states $\ket{10}$ and $\ket{11}$ respectively are shown in Figs.~\ref{fig2} (c),(d).
-The time dynamics of the population is governed by different Rabi frequencies $\Omega_0 \left(t\right)$ and $\sqrt{2}\Omega_0 \left(t\right)$.
-Therefore, only one of two conditions, described either by Eq.~(\ref{eq10}) or by Eq.~(\ref{eq14}) can be met.
-We used the counterdiabatic driving term described by Eq.~(\ref{eq10}) and numerically optimized the pulse parameters to find the regime when the system with enhanced Rabi frequency also returns to the ground state, as shown in Fig.~\ref{fig1}(d).
-In both cases the $\pi$ phase shift of the ground state is accumulated, as shown in Figs.~\ref{fig2}(e),(f).
-It is important to note that these parameters do not provide counteradiabatic driving at Rabi frequency $\sqrt{2}\Omega_0 \left(t\right)$ which requires the counterdiabatic term to have the form defined in Eq.~\ref{eq14}.
-Therefore it is possible to achieve the necessary population dynamics only in the relatively narrow window of parameters of laser pulses.
+The calculated time dependences of the populations $P_{01}$ and $P_{11}$ for the states $\ket{01}$ and $\ket{11}$ respectively are shown in Figs.~\ref{CounterdiabaticPassage} (c),(d).
+The time dynamics of the population are governed by different Rabi frequencies $\Omega_0 \left(t\right)$ and $\sqrt{2}\Omega_0 \left(t\right)$.
+Therefore, only one of the two conditions, described by either Eq.~(\ref{eq4}) or Eq.~(\ref{eq6}) can be satisfied.
+We used the counterdiabatic driving term from Eq.~(\ref{eq4}) as an ansatz and optimized two pulse parameters $\Omega_{0\rm max}$ and $\delta_0$, to identify a regime in which the system with $\sqrt{2}$ enhanced Rabi frequency also returns to the ground state, as shown in Fig.~\ref{CounterdiabaticPassage}(d).
+In contrast to the Levine-Pichler~\cite{Levine2019} and time-optimal~\cite{Jandura2022,Evered2023} gate schemes, our scheme does not generate intrinsic single-qubit phase shifts.
+This makes the optimization procedure trivial.

-To generate entanglement, we start with the state $\ket{ct}=\ket{00}$, then apply an ideal Hadamard gate to each qubit, the Rydberg $C_Z$ operation, and a final Hadamard to one of the qubits which prepares the Bell state $\ket{B}=({\ket{00}+\ket{11}})/\sqrt2.$ The Bell fidelity can be defined as\cite{Sackett2000} ${\mathcal F} = (\rho_{0000}+\rho_{1111})/2+|\rho_{1010}|.$ The sensitivity of the gate fidelity to variation of Rabi frequency and detuning is illustrated as density plot in Fig.~\ref{fig3}(a).
-While not being fully counterdiabatic, our gate protocol is tolerant to minor variation of the pulse parameters, although it is in general more sensitive to them than the previosly developed fully adiabatic scheme~\cite{Saffman2020}.

-The finite blockade strength $\sf{B}$ is a well-known source of infidelities of entangling gates with neutral atoms.
-To estimate its account to the gate error budget, we calculated the dependence of the Bell fidelity on the blockade strength for optimized laser pulse parameters, without taking into account finite lifetimes of atomic states and other sources of errors.
-The dependence, shown in Fig.~\ref{fig3}(b), shows that with $\sf{B}/(2 \pi)>2$~GHz, the infidelity due to finite blockade error goes below $10^{-4}$.